liviaalcantaraf/website-react/README.md

 Landing Page created with React.
-I used styled-components to make the code more clear and easy to work with.
+I used styled-components to make the code more clear and easy to work with.👩‍💻